 The once familiar exclamation, “passing South Kentish Town!” is how the late railway-loving poet laureate John Betjeman chose to evoke its memory; the station that trains rarely stopped at.

 Kentishtowners of the 1930s may have preferred its later role as a spot to grab their smokes once it became a tobacconist’s.
 Or perhaps they picked up fuel at the coal merchant’s residing in the other half.
-And today, people drop by to pawn out-of-favour electricals at Cash Converters, or even enjoy a cheeky massage at Omega Sauna.
+And today, people drop by to pawn out-of-favour electricals at Cash Converters, or a spot of yoga upstairs.

 The ghost Underground station found midway along Kentish Town Road was never a major success in its original incarnation as the penultimate branch stop on the Charing Cross Euston and Hampstead Railway.
 But the building remains an imposingly solid link with the transport ambitions of a century ago, displaying some unkempt but nevertheless iconic Leslie Green terracotta arches of the sort still found at stations along the Northern, Bakerloo and Picadilly lines.